robmarkcole/Hue-sensors-HASS/README.md

 # Hue-sensors-HASS
 Component for Hue sensors in Home-Assistant, **updated for 0.66 to be independent of the Hue hub platform**.

 Place the custom_components folder in your configuration directory (or add its contents to an existing custom_components folder).
-In the added `hue.py` you need to manually edit `URL` to use your Hue bridge IP and developer key, see [this link](https://www.hackster.io/robin-cole/hijack-a-hue-remote-to-control-anything-with-home-assistant-5239a4) for instructions.
+You need to configure your Hue bridge IP and developer key, see [this link](https://www.hackster.io/robin-cole/hijack-a-hue-remote-to-control-anything-with-home-assistant-5239a4) for instructions.

 Hue dimmer remotes can be used for a click and long press (hold button for 2 sec and see LED blink twice).